Hebrews

 with their utter inability to meet His requirements.

-So, this revelation of God should have caused them
+So this revelation of God should have caused them to

 Israel